-Goal of Success System
+Goal of the Food Safety Inspection System

-- $96,000 to train an Environmental Health Scientist – inspects grocery stores, food manufacturing facilities and dairies
+- $96,000 to train an environmental health scientist – inspects grocery stores, food manufacturing facilities and dairies

-- $81,000 to train a Meat Inspector – physically on site at harvesting facilities as animals are slaughtered
+- $81,000 to train a meat inspector – physically on site at harvesting facilities as animals are slaughtered

-- Job Classification Review
+- Job classification review

-- Employee Performance Plan training and improvement
+- Employee performance plan training and improvement

 By applying the tools and concepts of the SUCCESS Framework, UDAF quickly identified that job descriptions for inspection staff were so generic that anyone could have performed the job required.
 Because of this, the job was undervalued by the DHRM classification system and salaries were kept extremely low.
 UDAF reviewed existing job descriptions with inspection staff, program managers and DHRM to better match the descriptions with the specific training, technical requirements and special certifications required for the job.
 This led to reclassification of positions into wage areas that provided opportunities for advancement and compensation increases.